Teleiopsis baldiana

 Habitat

-Associated with stands of poison oak (Toxicodendron diversilobum); likely occupies coastal and interior California where this grows, including chaparral, oak woodland, and riparian edges.
+Associated with stands of poison oak (Toxicodendron diversilobum); likely occupies coastal and interior California where this plant grows, including chaparral, oak woodland, and riparian edges.

 Distribution